 A pilot study published in the Canadian Journal of Psychiatry examined the outcome of medical and non-medical management of selective mutism in severely affected children.
 The study found that kids treated with SSRIs showed higher overall improvement in speech and functioning than children treated non-medically.

-Importance of Timely Diagnosis and Intervention
+VIDEO Importance of Timely Diagnosis and Intervention

 According to studies, the earlier the diagnosis of selective mutism is done, the faster is the response to treatment.
 Early diagnosis and timely treatment also improves the overall prognosis.
 Older children or teens may need more intensive behavior therapy as selective mutism gets worse with increasing age and children get used to avoiding situations that demand them to speak.
 Some studies even suggest that cognitive behavior therapy is effective in treating older children suffering from the condition.

 If left untreated, selective mutism can negatively affect the child by interfering with social, academic, and emotional aspects of the child’s life.
 Over time, the child may experience depression, social isolation, low self-esteem, poor academic performance, underachievement at school or work place.
 Older children may even resort to self-medication and drug abuse, which might lead to suicidal thoughts.
 Thus, early diagnosis of selective mutism is very crucial so that the children receive adequate treatment that helps them cope with anxiety.

 Very little information is available about the long-term outcome of the disorder.
 Although children receiving treatment for selective mutism show considerable improvement in the clinical setting, more studies are needed to analyze the course of selective mutism post treatment in these children.
 Some research does show that while there is improvement in speech, the anxiety experienced by the children in certain settings persists.